OzzyGoylusun/Python.-Exploratory-Data-Analysis-for-Spotify-and-YouTube-Popularity/README.md

 ### Tools

-- Anaconda Navigator to access the Jupyter Notebook for **Python** - Data Manipulation, Analysis and Visualisation
+- Anaconda Navigator to access the Jupyter Notebook for **Python** - Data Inspection, Manipulation, Analysis and Visualisation
   - [Download Here](https://www.anaconda.com/download)

-### Data Preparation
+### Data Preparation and Preprocessing

-TBD
+The following data preparation and preprocessing tasks were undertaken:

+- The dataset was first inspected and then imported into two separate Pandas DataFrames.
+- NaN/non-existing values of certain records within particular columns were removed in one DataFrame.
+- A column named Decade was formed to be able to classify prize winners and categorise pertinent data as per 10-year periods.

 ### Exploratory Data Analysis